CMJ

-CMJ Holdings Corp. is a music events and online media company, originally founded in 1978, which ran a website, hosted an annual festival in New York City, and published two magazines, CMJ New Music Monthly and CMJ New Music Report.
-The company folded around 2017, but was bought by Amazing Radio in 2019 who will bring back the CMJ Music Marathon in New York, along with other new live and live-streamed offerings.
+CMJ Holdings Corp. is a music events, online media company and a distributor of up and coming music CDs, originally founded in 1978, which ran a website, hosted an annual festival in New York City, and published two magazines, CMJ New Music Monthly and CMJ New Music Report.
+The company folded around 2017, but it was bought by Amazing Radio in 2019, who announced plans to bring back the CMJ Music Marathon in New York along with other new live and live-streamed offerings.
 The letters CMJ originally stood for College Media Journal but was also often considered short for College Music Journal.

 History and operations

-The company was started by Robert Haber in 1978 as the College Media Journal, a bi-weekly trade magazine aimed at college radio programmers in Great Neck, NY.
+The company was started by Robert Haber in 1978 as the College Media Journal, a bi-weekly trade magazine aimed at college radio programmers in Great Neck, New York.
 The first issue was published on March 1, 1979, and featured Elvis Costello on the cover.
 Staff would often describe these early issues as "a bunch of photocopies stapled together."

-A year and a half later, the magazine was able to create the first annual CMJ Music Marathon, which was named after the New York City Marathon, which was held at around the same time of year.
+A year and a half later, the magazine was able to create the first annual CMJ Music Marathon, which was named after the New York City Marathon held at around the same time of year.
 About 100 people attended, and there were no showcases.

 In 1982, the magazine officially rebranded as CMJ New Music Report.

-CMJ continued to grow, and by the 90s, Haber and the CMJ staff would often find themselves wanted to stay connected to the college radio scene, but felt unable or unwilling to pay the high price for a subscription to a trade publication.
+CMJ continued to grow, and by the 1990s, Haber and the CMJ staff wanted to stay connected to the college radio scene, but felt unable or unwilling to pay the high price for a subscription to a trade publication.
 To fill the need, CMJ created CMJ New Music Monthly in 1993.
 This consumer publication featured interviews, reviews, and special features.
 It was also the first magazine to regularly include a CD of music.
 It was available on newsstands and via subscription.

-The company got caught up in the internet bubble in the late 90s when Rare Medium Group purchased CMJ in November 1999.
+The company got caught up in the internet bubble in the late 1990s when Rare Medium Group purchased CMJ in November 1999.
 Rare owned interest in iFace, ePrize, LiveUniverse, and the ChangeMusic Network (the latter of which, CMJ would become a subsidiary).
-Rare would also move CMJ out of Great Neck and into a new office in New York, NY.
-The internet conglomerate fizzled by 2001, and Haber purchased a debt-saddled CMJ back from Rare.
+Rare moved CMJ out of Great Neck and into a new office in New York City.
+The internet conglomerate fizzled by 2001, and Haber purchased the debt-saddled CMJ back from Rare.

 The shift back to being an independent company proved to be difficult.
 New Music Monthly saw several issues be "subscriber only" and unavailable on newsstands.
 That year's Music Marathon in New York City was intended to be a comeback for the now independent media company with hundred of bands, many panelists, and thousands of attendees scheduled to attend between September 13–16 with an ill-picked tagline in hindsight of "A Killer Event."
-The tagline proved to be tragically ominous as the events of September 11, 2001, would end up canceling the event.
-A scaled back version of the Marathon ended up taking place a month later.
+The events of September 11, 2001, led to the event's cancelation.
+A scaled-back version of the Marathon took place a month later.